JuanPaMarquez/DOCS-JUAN/PostgrestSQL/(2) Conceptos de RDBMS.md

 > **Compatibilidad**: SQL especifica los siguientes tipos (o su ortografía): bigint, bit, bit variable, boolean, char, character variable, character, varchar, date, double precision, integer, interval, numeric, decimal, real, smallint, time (with or without time zone), timestamp (with or without time zone), xml.

+Each data type has an external representation determined by its input and output functions.
+Many of the built-in types have obvious external formats.
+However, several types are either unique to PostgreSQL, such as geometric paths, or have several possible formats, such as the date and time types.
+Some of the input and output functions are not invertible, i.e., the result of an output function might lose accuracy when compared to the original input.